 MTH 101, MTH 105, and MTH 107 cannot be used to meet the general education requirement.
 These courses, as well as any others which are at a level lower than finite mathematics, may be taken by students who desire or need additional skill development in mathematics prior to enrollment in higher level mathematics courses.
-With advisor-approval, MTH 107 may be applied as a "free elective" toward the completion of many degree programs.
 The following courses will meet the mathematics general education requirements.
 Students should consult with their advisors regarding other options.

-Mathematics MTH 110 Finite Mathematics MTH 126 Calculus II Honors Calculus I MTH 112 Pre-Calculus Algebra MTH 145 MTH 113 Pre-Calculus Trigonometry MTH 146 Honors Calculus II Pre-Calculus Algebra & Trigonometry Calculus III MTH 115 MTH 227 MTH 120 Calculus and Its Applications MTH 237 Linear Algebra MTH 125 Calculus I MTH 238 Applied Differential Equations
+Mathematics MTH 110 Finite Mathematics MTH 126 Calculus II MTH 112 Pre-Calculus Algebra MTH 145 Honors Calculus I MTH 113 Pre-Calculus Trigonometry MTH 146 Honors Calculus II MTH 115 Pre-Calculus Algebra & Trigonometry MTH 227 Calculus III MTH 120 Calculus and Its Applications MTH 237 Linear Algebra MTH 125 Calculus I MTH 238 Applied Differential Equations